Omurice

-Omurice or omu-rice (オムライス, omu-raisu) is a Japanese dish consisting of an omelette made with fried rice and thin, fried, scrambled eggs, usually topped with ketchup.
-It is a popular dish also commonly cooked at home.
-Children in particular enjoy omurice.
+Omurice or omu-rice (オムライス, omu-raisu) is a Japanese dish consisting of fried rice topped with a special omelette.
+Omurice is most commonly cooked at home.
 It is often featured in Japan's version of a children's meal, okosama-ranchi (お子様ランチ).

 Etymology

 With omu and raisu being derived from the Japanese pronunciation of the French word omelette and the English word "rice", the name is an example of wasei-eigo.

 History

 Stories about the origins of omurice vary.
 One story says that it originated around the turn of the 20th century at a Western-style restaurant in Tokyo's Ginza district called Renga-tei, inspired by chakin-zushi.

 Another story says that the dish originated in 1925 at another Western-style restaurant – Hokkyokusei in Minami, Osaka, when a cook decided to enliven a regular customer's order of an omelet with rice.

 Variations

 The dish typically consists of chikin raisu(ja) (chicken rice: rice pan-fried with ketchup and chicken) wrapped in a thin sheet of fried, scrambled eggs.
 The ingredients flavoring the rice vary.
 Often, the rice is fried with various meats (but typically chicken) or vegetables, and can be flavored with beef stock, ketchup, demi-glace, white sauce, or simply salt and pepper.
 Sometimes, rice is replaced with fried noodles (yakisoba) to make omusoba.
 A variant in Okinawa is omutako, consisting of an omelet over taco rice.
 Fried hot dog and Spam are also two popular meats to include in the dish.

-Volga rice is another variation, albeit topped with crumb-covered pork cutlet and the whole dish is covered in a rich sauce.
+Volga rice is another variation, topped with crumb-covered pork cutlet with the whole dish covered in a rich sauce.